 Succession planning isn’t just about high potential.
 But you need to understand them to be able to plot others.
 And be objective.
 Don’t just play favorites.
 Be aware of bias and use the evidence to support decisions.

 Your shining stars go in the top-right box.
 However, consistent delivery that lacks demonstration of company values must be placed elsewhere.
 Technical excellence can be business-critical and leave a big hole when it’s gone.
-So create a plan for how to replace them.
+So create a plan for how to replace them with a talent mapping tool like 9-box.
 But don’t rate them as having high potential unless the other characteristics are there too.

-Managers aren’t always involved in succession planning.
-But in a fast-moving world, recognizing talent is essential.
+Managers aren’t always involved in succession planning, but they should be.
+In a fast-moving world, recognizing talent is essential.
 So get everyone identifying your potential leaders.
 And secure business growth for the future.